- What are mechanistic versus organic organizational structures?

 Similarly, the need for a strong environment of command-and-control varies by the circumstances of each organization.
 An organization that has a strong command-and-control system usually requires a vertical, tall organizational administrative structure.
 Organizations that exist in loosely defined or ambiguous environments need to distribute decision-making authority to employees, and thus will often feature a flat organizational structure.

 The span of control assigned to any specific manager is commonly used to encourage either mechanistic or organic bureaucracy.
 Any manager’s ability to attend to responsibilities has limits; indeed, the amount of work anyone can accomplish is finite.
 A manager in an organic structure usually has a broad span of control, forcing her to rely more on subordinates to make decisions.
-A manager in a mechanistic structure usually has a narrow span of control so that she can provide more oversight.
+A manager in a mechanistic structure usually has a narrow span of control so that they can provide more oversight.
 Thus, increasing span of control for a manager tends to flatten the hierarchy while narrowing span of control tends to reinforce the hierarchy.

 Centralization addresses assumptions about how an organization can best achieve efficiencies in its operations.
 In a mechanistic structure, it is assumed that efficiencies will occur in the system if the resources and decisions flow through in a centralized way.
 In an organic system, it is assumed that greater efficiencies will be seen by distributing those resources and having the resources sorted by the users of the resources.
 Either perspective may work, depending on the circumstances.